mdietrichstein/xai-statlog-heart/README.md

 **03-classifier_evaluation.ipynb**

-Here we evaluate different classification algirithms on the dataset and chose the three best performing to create an ensemble classifier which is used in the remaining two notebooks.
+Here we evaluate different classification algorithms on the dataset and chose the three best performing to create an ensemble classifier which is used in the remaining two notebooks.

 **04-fold_interpretation.ipynb**